You’ve come through the door, grab a drink, and stand there feeling like a pony with five legs.

 From: Is there Life After Death?| Goodlife ZEN

 For instance, cold feet is probably the reason for a lack of orgasm.
-A UK study found that 80% of couples wearing socks during intercourse were able to reach orgasm, but 50% of those who were sockless weren’t able to reach orgasm.
+A UK study found that 80% of couples wearing socks during intercourse were able to reach orgasm, but only 50% of those who were sockless were able to reach orgasm.

 Quotes are a great way to lead into your post.
 Everyone loves quotes.
 They are usually by well-known authors and through using their quotes, you are borrowing their authority.

 If you use quotes supporting the main points of your post, this will increase the reader’s trust in you.

 What unites us as human beings is an urge for happiness which at heart is a yearning for union. ~ Sharon Salzberg

 From: Unraveled?
 Here’s How to Knit Yourself and the World Together| Zen Habits